 Automation is Advancing Rapidly

-Existing Security Measures Are Inadequate Against Drone Threats
+Existing Security Measures are Inadequate Against Drone Threats

 Recent drone attacks in Ukraine, Russia, India, and Saudi Arabia have demonstrated that traditional security measures often fail against drone threats.
 Drones are small, agile, and fly at low altitudes, making them difficult to detect with legacy radar or conventional defense systems.
-Systems built for larger aircraft and missiles cannot effectively counter smart drones, swarms, or stealthy missiles, underscoring the need for specialized C-UAS technology.
+Systems built for larger aircraft and missiles cannot effectively counter smart drones, swarms, or stealthy missiles, underscoring the need for specialized counter-unmanned aerial systems C-UAS technology.

-Drone Usage Is Growing Exponentially
+Drone Usage is Growing Exponentially

 Drone adoption is skyrocketing.
 In the US alone, about a million drones are registered with the Federal Aviation Administration (FAA), and that number keeps rising.
 In India, over 13,000 drones were registered in 2023, and projections indicate rapid growth this year.
 With so many UAVs in the sky, efficient detection and control measures are critical.
 Counter-UAS technology, once limited to defense forces, is now deployed across critical infrastructure worldwide.
 By 2030, the global counter-drone market is expected to exceed $12 billion, with a compound annual growth rate over 27%.